 Trips to stay with my grandparents’ presented a stark contrast to my father’s home.
 Segregation was a given in my world even though I dare say many of my generation secretly wondered at the rightness of it all.
 How could such a quiet and measured man like my grandfather be so enraged by “those” other people?
 Try as I might I didn’t see anything to be feared.
 For all I knew, I was “those” people to the ones that marched down Capitol Street one steamy summer day in 1963.

-In 1963, when I was eight, a bigoted white supremacists by the name of De La Beckwith murdered Medgar Evers, and Martin Luther King marched in his funeral within sight of my grandfather’s barber shop.
+In 1963, when I was eight, a bigoted white supremacist by the name of De La Beckwith murdered Medgar Evers and Martin Luther King marched in his funeral within sight of my grandfather’s barber shop.
 Anger turned to sullen resignation in many a home like that of my grandparents.
 Martin Luther King may have walked my way, but it might as well have happened on another planet.

 Eudora Welty, poet laureate of Mississippi wrote a short story on Medgar Evers’ death: ‘From the Unknown.”
 Friends advised her to be careful, to which she replied: “People who burn crosses in yards don’t read ‘The New Yorker.'”

 Today I eat, worship, play, and shop with “those” people not so far from where I grew up.
 My neighborhood is filled with African Americans, Filipinos, Vietnamese, and yes even Yankees.
-Over time many of us simply changed for the better.
+Over time, many of us simply changed for the better.
 My father’s example had much to do with that.
 Did we make a lot of mistakes back then?
 You bet.
-I’m sure there will be many more on all sides.
+I’m sure there will be much more on all sides.
 But, we can still make it our purpose in life to make whatever little difference we can with our own words and lives.
 Just like my father!